 Make a will – or update the one you already have

 With the potential of a family around and some accumulation of wealth, we hope you have a will in place.
 If not, get one made and if old, consider getting it updated.

 We recommend that you use a solicitor, although you could use a Will Kit, which is available from any good stationer, if cost is an issue.
 The legal profession sometimes run a ‘free wills week’ and you might want to have a look out for this.

 What about your other savings and investments?

 You have probably built up some cash savings by this stage, maybe from regular savings or from an inheritance or gift.
 It’s important to keep cash savings equivalent to around 3-6 months’ income as an emergency deposit fund, just in case.
 If you’ve built up more cash than this, is it working hard enough for you?
 Interest returns are historically low, so check out the interest rates available on the High Street, such as ISAs, and don’t forget about other cash-type investments, such as NS&I Premium Bonds.
-The Government’s Money Advice Service has some tips for choosing the savings account best for you here.
+The Government’s Money Helper service has some tips for choosing the savings account best for you here.

 Divorce on the cards?

 If you are going through a divorce, you will be facing the messy business of splitting your combined assets.
 In this situation, good financial advice is invaluable, particularly when it comes to tricky areas such as sharing pension benefits.
 A wrong move could change your future – make sure you tread carefully and take independent financial advice.